Injury, Death and Dying

-- You are at exactly zero hit points or your Non-Lethal Damage exactly equals your current hit points.
+- You are at exactly zero hit points.
 You may take a single move action or standard action each round (but not both, nor can you take full attack or full-round actions).
 You can still take free actions, but not swift or immediate actions.
 You can take move actions without further injuring yourself, but if you perform any standard action (or any other strenuous action), you take 1 point of damage after completing the act.
 Unless your activity increased your hit points, you are now at -1 hit points and dying.

-- In general, very few creatures are capable of inflicting the staggered condition as a special attack (though all of them could do it through damage, theoretically).
+- In general, very few creatures are capable of inflicting the staggered condition as a special attack (though all of them can do it through damage, given the opportunity).

 - You are no longer capable of taking actions, and pass out.
 You fall Prone and become Helpless.
-Unconsciousness can result from having negative hit points, or from Non-Lethal Damage in excess of current hit points.
+Unconsciousness results from having your current hit points drop below zero, but not drop so low that you are dead (a character is dead when their current hit points are less than or equal to their Character Level + CON score (not modifier)).
 Unconscious includes all the penalties of Helpless and Prone, including susceptibility to coup-de-grace attacks.
 Unconscious characters cannot take any actions except some free actions (such as saving throws), though some free actions are simply not possible (such as speaking).
 The GM is the final arbiter of which free actions are permitted.

 - Any conditions you were suffering under, and any bonuses or buffs you have applied to you (as from spells) typically remain in effect while you are unconscious (though they may not provide any benefit until you regain consciousness, as with fast healing).
 Any time limit on the conditions or buffs (i.e. 'until the end of your next turn', etc.) still tick down while you are unconscious.